Ronel028/Ronel028/README.md

 # Hi there, my name is Ronel Florida

 ## About me
 I'm Ronel Florida from philippines, I'm enthusiastic self-taught Web Developer.
-I like coding and creating personal projects like landing page websites, web application and etc. I am always motivated to learn new things in order to improve my skills and become a good Full stack developer.
+I like things related to web and I'm always motivated to learn new things in order to improve my skills and become a good Full stack developer.

 - 🌱 I’m currently learning **PHP**
-- 👨‍💻 All of my projects are available at [https://rnlflorida.vercel.app/](https://rnlflorida.vercel.app/)
+- 👨‍💻 All of my projects are available at [https://ronel028.github.io/rnlflorida/](https://ronel028.github.io/rnlflorida/)
 - 📫 How to reach me **rnl.florida@gmail.com**

 ## Languages and Tools